 Traditional or Self Publishing?
 I’m really open to both.
 Right now my focus is on being traditionally published because that has always been the goal for me but that’s not to say I wouldn’t consider self-publishing if I thought it was right for the project I was working on.

 Do I need to be part of a writing group?
-If I you want to be, I’m not and never really wanted to.
-I do however think that finding a community of like minded people is important.
+If I you want to be, I’m not, I don’t really have the time, I know people who enjoy going and getting a lot out of it.
+I do think that finding a community of like minded people is important.
 I found that on Twitter and I will be forever grateful.

 Do you have a day job as well?
-Yes, I have a lot of financial commitments.
-This is one of the downsides of being a bit later to the table, I’m not in a position where I have the luxury or writing full time whilst waiting for someone to pay me to do it.
-So yes, I have a day job, I get up every morning just after six am I have an hour commute each way and work every fourth Saturday and in between I graft at my writing with the belief that one day I will be privileged enough to have my dream job.
+Yes, I have financial commitments.
+I get up every morning just after six am I have an hour commute each way and work every fourth Saturday and in between I graft at my writing with the belief that one day I will be privileged enough to have my dream job.

-Well that’s my FAQ’s I hope they give you a little bit of insight into be and my writers life.
+Well that’s my FAQ’s I hope they give you a little bit of insight into me and my writers life.